pcm32/k8s_demo/README.md

         command: ["perl",  "-Mbignum=bpi", "-wle", "print bpi(2000)"]
       restartPolicy: Never
 ```
 If you have checked out this repo, it should be on the base directoy, under the name `example_jobs.yml`.
-What this job will do essentially is to run a docker image containing a `Perl` installation, and a command in will be executed in perl to compute the number \pi with 2000 decimals.
+What this job will do essentially is to run a docker image containing a `Perl` installation, and a command will be executed in perl to compute the \pi number with 2,000 decimals.
 Supposing you have the file mentioned in place, execute the following to send the job to the cluster:
 ```
 kubectl create -f example_job.yaml
 ```
 And it should state that the job 'pi' was created.
 Kubernetes will automagically pull from Docker hub the docker image required, in this case, the perl [image](https://hub.docker.com/_/perl/).
-Normally an underscore before the image name means that that is the offical image provided for that something.
+An underscore before the image name means that this is the offical image provided for that software.

 Now we can see what happened to our job (last two are the same if the file is there):
 ```